ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  ```
  {: codeblock}

  The code example can be used mostly as is and requires only slight modification.
 To customize this section, set `github-repo-name` to be consistent with your repository's name.
-Details in the [`deploy.json`](#toolchains_custom_deploy_json) file will also need updated.
+Details in the [`deploy.json`](#toolchains_custom_deploy_json) file also need to be updated.

  To create a more complex pipeline that includes dev, QA, and Prod stages, the following properties can be substituted under the `parameters` key.